 Reflect on each artist you met.
 Who had the strongest portfolio in your specific style?
 Whose creative input felt the most aligned with your vision?
 Think back to the studio environment and which one felt the cleanest, safest, and most professional.

 Trust your gut feeling.
 Your intuition often guides you toward the right choice.
 Who did you feel most comfortable and confident with?
-While pricing is a practical consideration, do not let it be the sole determining factor.
+If something feels off during your consultation (whether it’s the artist’s attitude, the cleanliness of the space, or their professionalism), it’s okay to walk away and find someone else.

 7 Signs You Should Choose Another Tattoo Artist